Holiday Season Tips for Seniors: Travel and More

 The holidays are here, and for many families around the U.S., that means family gatherings and gift-giving galore.
 While the holidays are a great time for seniors to connect with family, exercise routines are often disrupted for shopping excursions and rich holiday meals replace important diet needs.
-Throw in worries associated with traveling, flu season, and COVID-19, and it’s easy to see why some seniors suffer over the holidays.
+Throw in worries associated with traveling, flu season, and COVID-19, and it’s easy to see why some seniors suffer though the holiday season.

 According to a recent study, here are some of the biggest challenges for seniors during the holidays:

 - Missed Medications

 - Unhealthy Diet